 ALL SOULS PROCESSION

-Tucson's tradition of remembrance November 5-7, 2021
+Tucson's tradition of remembrance

-Video: Southern Arizona Video: 2020 All Souls Procession, Tucson, Arizona
+Video: Southern Arizona Video: 2021 All Souls Procession, Tucson, Arizona

 Discover authentic Tucson and the freedom to be yourself.
 Enjoy "Día de Los Muertos – A Celebration of Life," by Tim Vanderpool, a story about a Tucson tradition with south-of-the-border roots and the cross-section of revelers it attracts during All Souls Procession every year.
 People show up to experience the procession in countless ways, in street clothes or fully in costume.
 Faces painted or just there to witness.
-A pipe-and-drum band, sporting a likely unique combination of kilts and calavera face paint, performing “Amazing Grace.”
+A pipe-and-drum band, sporting a likely unique combination of kilts and Calavera face-paint, performing “Amazing Grace.”
 A man walking down the street in a suit, a shrine contained within a backpack following him.

 A group might be walking for a deceased co-worker or for an endangered animal.
 If you’re feeling loss, this is an opportunity to join those feeling it as well.
-That isn’t to say there isn’t a celebration involved as well and that’s seen best in the finale of the Procession, held on the westside of Tucson’s downtown area, next to the Mercado San Agustin and basically the spiritual home of our city.
-Performance art group Flam Chen light up the night sky with flames and acrobatics, with over 100 dancers, drummers and musicians filling the stage and the air above it.
+That isn’t to say there isn’t a celebration involved as well and that’s seen best in the finale of the Procession, held on the west side of Tucson’s downtown area, next to the Mercado San Agustin and basically the spiritual home of our city.
+Performance art group Flam Chen lit up the night sky with flames and acrobatics, with over 100 dancers, drummers, and musicians filling the stage and the air above it.
 Then, as the contents of the urn are set ablaze, the messages and thoughts it once contained rise up as well, with a crane lifting the urn 30 feet up for all to see.

-The procession comes to an end, with hugs, tears and prayers.
+The procession comes to an end, with hugs, tears, and prayers.
 In a few months, the preparations will begin again to create another year of experiences that just can’t happen anywhere else but on the streets of Tucson in early November.